observablehq/framework/docs/getting-started.md

 #### `docs/.observablehq/config.ts`

 This is where you configure project-level settings, such as the pages and sections in the sidebar navigation, and the project’s title.
 The config file can be written in either TypeScript (`.ts`) or JavaScript (`.js`).
+See [below](#configuration) for details.

 #### `docs/components`